-Therefore, Resolution 9 seeks a disapplication of pre-emption rights for cash issues of up to a certain proportion of the Company's issued ordinary share capital.
+Therefore, Resolution 14 seeks a disapplication of pre-emption rights for cash issues of up to a certain proportion of the Company's issued ordinary share capital.
 Our Board of Directors currently has a power to allot shares as if the rights of pre-emption applicable under the U.K. Companies Act 2006 did not apply for cash issues.
-This power was granted to the Directors pursuant to shareholder resolutions passed on May 25, 2022 and was in respect of a maximum aggregate nominal amount of £310,638.00 which represented approximately 33% of the then issued ordinary share capital of the Company.
-It remains unexercised in respect of approximately 29.87% of the Company's issued ordinary share capital.
+This power was granted to the Directors pursuant to shareholder resolutions passed on May 16, 2023 and was in respect of a maximum aggregate nominal amount of £327,921.00 which represented approximately 33% of the then issued ordinary share capital of the Company.
+It remains unexercised in respect of approximately 10.39% of the Company's issued ordinary share capital as of April 9, 2024.

 The Directors have decided to seek a new disapplication of pre-emption rights for cash issues to replace the existing power.
-This Resolution will, if passed, give the Directors power, pursuant to the authority to allot granted by Resolution 8, to allot shares for cash or to grant rights to subscribe for or to convert any security into shares without first offering them to existing shareholders in proportion to their existing holdings up to an aggregate maximum nominal amount of £327,921.00, which represents approximately 33% of the Company's issued share capital as of April 11, 2023.
+This Resolution will, if passed, give the Directors power, pursuant to the authority to allot granted by Resolution 13, to allot shares for cash or to grant rights to subscribe for or to convert any security into shares without first offering them to existing shareholders in proportion to their existing holdings up to an aggregate maximum nominal amount of £505,881.00, which represents approximately 33% of the Company's issued share capital as of April 9, 2024.

-This Resolution will be required to be passed as a special resolution and, if passed, this power will expire on the earlier of the conclusion of the annual general meeting in 2024 and June 30, 2024.
+This Resolution will be required to be passed as a special resolution and, if passed, this power will expire on the earlier of the conclusion of the annual general meeting in 2025 and June 30, 2025.